Donald Trump just made it way easier for your financial adviser to rip you off

 Donald Trump rolled out his latest executive action Friday afternoon, and it's a huge handout to the financial industry at the expense of consumers.
 Trump ordered the Department of Labor to explore overturning—or at least weakening—a dull-sounding Obama administration regulation known as the "fiduciary rule."
 And while the details of that will be up to Trump's labor secretary, his order does at least push back the start date for the rule, which was supposed to go into effect in April.
 "The rule is a solution in search of a problem," White House Press Secretary Sean Spicer said Friday.

-The fiduciary rule is the sort of technical sounding tweak that doesn't whip up a ton of attention during political campaigns, but it could have a major impact on the amount of money middle-class Americans are able to save for their retirements.
+The fiduciary rule is the sort of technical-sounding tweak that doesn't whip up a ton of attention during political campaigns, but it could have a major impact on the amount of money middle-class Americans are able to save for their retirements.
 The essence of the rule isn't all that complicated.
 It simply requires the retirement fund managers overseeing your 401(k) or IRA to actually act in your best interest—rather than sacrificing your interests for their own personal gain.

 It's an intuitive concept, but it's one that hasn't always been practiced by the industry.
 President Barack Obama's Labor Department spent six years writing the details of how exactly the fiduciary rule would work, publishing a finalized version last year.
 The department estimated that retirement accounts across the country lost a total of $17 billion per year due to investment advice that clearly isn't in the consumer's interest.
 Earlier Friday, Massachusetts Sen. Elizabeth Warren released a report detailing the rampant kickbacks that financial advisers receive when they recommend certain financial products to their clients.
 "It's far too easy for an adviser to sell just one more annuity, regardless of whether it is a prudent choice for the investor, when a free vacation or an international cruise is waiting for him on the other side of the sale," the report says.
 "These conflicts can result in devastating consequences for retirees."